Frequently Asked Questions

 A City Desk is the old school name in newsrooms for the group of reporters and editors who produce metro or local content.
 Simply select a state if you want only items from that state.
 You can also specify a city you want to search, and only items posted for that city will show up in your search.
 Users can further sort stories by beat or topic by clicking on one of the beats listed on the left side of the screen or by putting a search term in the search box.
 We suggest you make some trial searches to get a feel for the kind of searching that will best serve your interests.

-Note: Non-registered users are able to search the site but are unable to post or purchase content.
+Note: Non-registered users are able to search the site but are unable to purchase or post content.

 How do I post content for sale? (back)

-Once you have registered for either a Journalist or Blogger/Reader account, you can post content for sale by visiting the "My Account" page and choosing from the menu on the left side of the screen.
-Under "Selling," click on the "Post a New Story" button and follows the prompts.
+Once you have registered for either a Journalist or News Consumer/Blogger account, you can post content for sale by visiting the "My Account" page and choosing from the orange menu on the left side of the screen.
+NOTE: Before selling you must enter your valid PayPal account email address in your profile under the My Account, "View Profile" area.
+You can't sell until you've done this step.
+Then, under "Selling," click on the "Post a New Story" button and follows the prompts.
 Please see our tutorial on this topic.

-Sellers specify how much they want to charge for their own content.
-Sellers provide a story description - which functions like a teaser or promo to attract buyers - then sellers upload their original content.
+Sellers specify how much they want to charge for their own content and — they are solely responsible for their content and what it contains.
+Sellers provide a story description — which functions like a teaser or promo to attract buyers — then sellers upload their original content.
 Sellers can upload their original stories, photos, videos or audio podcasts.
-As part of the selling process, sellers certify that they are the original producer and copyright holder of the content they are offering for sale.
+As part of the selling process, sellers certify that they are the original producer and copyright holder of the content they are offering for sale or that the copyright holder has made it available in the public domain.
 For more on copyright violations and abuse, see the Copyright Abuse & Patrol page.
 Please see our tutorial for posting content.

 How do I purchase content? (back)

 Paid stories are viewable in a secured access location.
-A print option will soon be added to the site, but all other means of copying the content will be unavailable and against the rules of conduct for Watchdog City.
+Means of copying the content will be unavailable and against the rules of conduct for Watchdog City.
 Piracy, plagiarism and stealing and redistributing paid content are strictly forbidden and are grounds for account termination.
 We ask all members of the Watchdog City community to report abuse violations to Watchdog City's Copyright & Abuse Patrol.
-We do this to protect the rights of the content producers, who, until now, have been afforded little security for their creative works and intellectual property posted on the Internet.
-We hope our users understand that this is the road to the highest quality content for the Web, and that it also allows the producers of the content - journalist or blogger -- to earn a living.
+We do this to protect the rights of the content producers, who typically have been afforded little security for their creative works and intellectual property posted on the Internet.
+We hope our users understand that this is the road to the highest quality content for the Web, and that it also allows the producers of the content — journalist or blogger — to profit in the marketplace for their work.

 What kind of PayPal account do I need? (back)

-If you are primarily selling content on Watchdog City, you should set up your PayPal account for micropayments.
+If you are selling content on Watchdog City, you should set up your PayPal account for micropayments.
 This will allow you to have reduced PayPal fees.
+You can get this account type by calling PayPal.

 Does Watchdog City allow other payment systems like Google checkout? (back)

-Watchdog City currently works with PayPal because of its broad base of use.
-However we are working on implementing additional payment gateways to allow more choices for buyers and seller participating in the Watchdog City marketplace.
+Watchdog City currently works with PayPal because of its broad base of use and security features.
+However we are working on implementing additional payment gateways to allow more choices for buyers and sellers participating in the Watchdog City marketplace.

 What is a Newsstand? (back)

-How do I post events in the Day Book Calendar? (back)
+How do I post events in the City Calendar? (back)

-All account holders may post to the Day Book Calendar for 99 cents per event and search for free.
-Once a user has logged in, he or she simply clicks on "Events" and in the drop down menu selects "Post an Event."
+All account holders may post to the Day Book Calendar and search for free.
+Once a user has logged in, he or she simply clicks on "Events" and in the left-side orange menu and then selects "Post an Event."
 Please see our tutorial on this topic.

-How do content providers get their ratings? (back)
+How do content providers get their credibility ratings? (back)